Kotatsu table

 The history of Kotatsu

-This unique table already existed around the Muromachi era (1336-1573.
-Clear time is unclear).
+This unique table already existed around the Muromachi era, from 1336 to 1573.

-The invention of the unique table hasn’t stopped yet.
+The invention of the unique table went further.

-When it was in the Meiji era, the unique style of the Kotatsu was born.
+When Japan entered the Meiji era, the unique style of the Kotatsu was born.

 It was “Hori go(ko)tatsu.”